gojimmypi/gojimmypi.github.io/_posts/2022-03-05-wolfSSL-TLS13-VisualGDB.md

     if ((ret = wolfSSL_connect(ssl)) != WOLFSSL_SUCCESS))
 ```

-And we see the following TLS 1.3 packets exchanged to initially establish a secure connection:
+And we see the following TLS 1.3 packets exchanged to initially establish a secure connection
+(packets starting at 36920 timestamp):

 ![wolfSSL-TLS13-wolfSSL_connect.png](../images/wolfSSL-TLS13-wolfSSL_connect.png)

-After we have established an encrypted connection configured, we can [send data](https://github.com/wolfSSL/wolfssl-examples/blob/c85c7a115297f4ab60baab3ea56ea077d01dc1d9/tls/client-tls13.c#L245) via `wolfSSL_write()`:
+After we have established an encrypted connection, we can [send data](https://github.com/wolfSSL/wolfssl-examples/blob/c85c7a115297f4ab60baab3ea56ea077d01dc1d9/tls/client-tls13.c#L245) via `wolfSSL_write()`:

 ```c
     /* Send the message to the server */